oracle/oci-compute-jenkins-plugin/README.md

    - **Description** - Provide a description for this Template.
    - **Usage** - It's recommended that you select "Only build jobs with label expressions matching this node" for now.
    - **Labels** - Enter a unique identifier which allows Jenkins to pick the right instance template to run Job.
    - **Compartment** - The compartment from which the new Instance is launched.
    - **Availability Domain** - The Availability Domain for your instance.
    - **Image Compartment** -  The compartment from which to select the Instance's image.
    - **Image** - Select the Image the instance will use. **Note:** Java should be installed on the image as a Jenkins requirement.
 Alternatively refer to **Init Script** in Advanced section below to install Java on the newly launched Linux instances. **Note:** Windows images also need to be preconfigured and to be able to authenticate with SSH.
    - **Shape** - The Shape for your instance.
    - **Number of OCPUs** - You can customize the number of OCPUs that are allocated to a flexible  shape.
 This field only takes effect if you select a flexible shape.
 For more information, see [Compute Shapes](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#flexible).
    - **Memory in GBs** - You can customize the amount of memory that is allocated to a flexible shape.
 This field only takes effect if you select a flexible shape.
 For more information, see [Compute Shapes](https://docs.cloud.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm#flexible).
    - **Virtual Cloud Network Compartment** -  The compartment from which to select the Virtual Cloud Network.
    - **Virtual Cloud Network** - The Virtual Cloud Network for your instance.
    - **Subnet Compartment** - The compartment from which to select the Network's Subnet.
    - **Subnet** - Subnet of your Virtual Cloud Network.
    - **Network Security Groups** -  Click Add to select Network Security Groups.
 For more information, see [Network Security Groups](https://docs.cloud.oracle.com/en-us/iaas/Content/Network/Concepts/networksecuritygroups.htm).
    - **Assign Public IP Address** - The Plugin will assign a public IP to an instance, provided the subnet has an available public IP range.
 If this Option is unchecked, only the private IP is assigned.
    - **Connect Agent using Public IP** - The Plugin will connect to the public IP of the instance.
 If this Option is unchecked, the Plugin will connect to the private IP of the instance.
    - **SSH credentials** - The Private SSH Key in PEM format for accessing the OCI instance.
 For more information, see [Credentials](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/credentials.htm).

 3. Click **Advanced** for more options:
    - **Remote FS root** - Dedicated directory for Jenkins agent in instance.
    - **Instance Creation Timeout** - Number of seconds to wait for instance to reach state Running.
    - **Instance SSH Connection Timeout** - Number of seconds to wait for instance from state Running to be able to ssh connect from Jenkins master.
    - **Idle Termination Minutes** - Number of minutes for Jenkins to wait before deleting and completely removing an idle instance.
 A value of 0 (or an empty string) indicates that instance will never be stopped/deleted.
    - **Number of Executors** - Number of concurrent builds that Jenkins can perform.
 Value should be at least 1.
    - **JenkinsAgentUser** -  The custom user to start the Jenkins agent process.
 This user must be baked into the OS image you select or created through an init script.
 To use this feature, the ssh user should have sudo privileges.
    - **Init Script** - You can define several lines of shell based commands to configure the instance (one-time) before it comes online.
 For example, if the image selected does not have Java pre-installed, you can add command "sudo yum -y install java".
 This functionality works for Linux instances only.
    - **Init Script Timeout** - Number of seconds to wait for the completion of Init Script.
    - **Template Instance Cap** - Places a limit on the number of OCI Instances that Jenkins may launch from this Template.
 Leave this field empty to remove the Template Instance Cap.
    - **Identical Named Images** - Check this Box if you want to automatically select the newest Image if multiple Images exist with same name.
    - **Stop on Idle Timeout** - If this is checked, the Instance is stopped when the Idle timeout expires.
 If the Instance is required again, then the plugin will look for a stopped Instance that exactly matches the OCI Template specification and resume it if found.
    - **Tags** - Click Add Button to add Tagging to your Instance.
 See the [Tagging Overview](https://docs.cloud.oracle.com/en-us/iaas/Content/Tagging/Concepts/taggingoverview.htm)  documentation for additional information.
    - **Instance Name Prefix** - Using this option, you can add additional naming to the Instance in OCI.
 Default name is "jenkins-{IP_Address}-{OCID}", using this option it  would be "jenkins-{Instance_Name_Prefix}-{IP_Address}-{OCID}".
+   - **Do Not Disable** - If this is checked, then the template will not be disabled upon any kind of failure.
+The job tied to this template will remain to stay in the queue until there is a resource available (or) the issue is manually resolved.
+The template will be retried after a configured time. *Make sure you understand the effects of this option and configure the retry time accordingly.*
+   - **Retry Timeout Mins** - Number of minutes after which the provisioning of an instance shall be attempted using this template.
+Applicable only when the do not disable option is checked.
+(Provided that there is existing workload after the waiting period.)
 6. Click **Save** or **Apply**

 ## Licensing

-Copyright (c) 2018, 2021, Oracle and/or its affiliates.
+Copyright (c) 2018, 2022, Oracle and/or its affiliates.
 All rights reserved.

 This Plugin is licensed under the Universal Permissive License 1.0

 This software is dual-licensed to you under the Universal Permissive License (UPL) and Apache License 2.0.

 See [LICENSE.txt](https://github.com/oracle/oci-compute-jenkins-plugin/blob/master/LICENSE.txt) for more details.